vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Details:**

-  By default, parent scope attribute bindings that are not recognized as props will "fallthrough" and be applied to the root element of the child component as normal HTML attributes.
-When authoring a component that wraps a target element or another component, this may not always be the desired behavior.
-By setting `inheritAttrs` to `false`, this default behavior can be disabled.
+  By default, parent scope attribute bindings that are not recognized as props will "fall through" and be applied to the root element of the child component as standard HTML attributes.
+When authoring a component that wraps a target element or another component, this may not always be the desired behaviour.
+By setting `inheritAttrs` to `false`, this default behaviour can be disabled.
 The attributes are available via the `$attrs` instance property (also new in 2.4) and can be explicitly bound to a non-root element using `v-bind`.

   Note: this option does **not** affect `class` and `style` bindings.